Read Time: Grab a snack (16 min)

 Why Teach or Learn About Plot Diagrams?

-Unlocking the power of plot diagrams will deepen your expertise in the art and craft of storytelling.
+Unlocking the power of plot diagrams will deepen your expertise in the art and science of storytelling.

 First, a plot diagram turns blocks of text into visual measurements of a story.